aliboz89/aws-ec2-with-jenkins/README.md

 # AWS-Terraform-Modules: Jenkins
 By using Terraform,
 1. An EC2 instance was created on AWS,
-1. Docker was installed on the instance, and
+1. Jenkins installed on the instance, and
-1. A Jenkins image and container were built.

 #### Pre-configurations
 You should update your main.tf and save as below: